 Education Technologies and Emerging Media FAQ

-- Canisius' School of Education and Human Services is accredited by the National Council for Accreditation of Teacher Education (NCATE).
+- Canisius' School of Education and Human Services is accredited by the Council for the Accreditation of Educator Preparation (CAEP).

 - Practicum requirements for those seeking New York State (NYS) certification can be completed locally at an approved site.

-3. How long will it take to complete the program?
-For full-time students taking two courses every 8 weeks, the program will start in the Fall or Spring and can be completed in as little as 15 months.
+For students taking two courses every 8 weeks, the program can be completed in as little as 15 months.
 See page 2 of the Degree Requirement Summary for course sequence information.

-5. Who are the faculty in this new program?
-We are so proud to bring you faculty who are at the cutting edge of education technologies, are professional educators, and who are currently in the classroom.
+We are proud to have faculty who are at the cutting edge of education technologies, are professional educators, and who are currently in the classroom.
 Please visit our Meet the Faculty page for more information.

-7. What undergraduate background is expected in the applicant?
-If seeking New York State Certification, any certification is acceptable.
-The certification as an Education Technology Specialist in NYS is a K-12 certification.
+If seeking New York State certification, any certification is acceptable.
+The certification as an Education Technology Specialist in New York State is a K-12 certification.
+For the non-certification masters or certificate, any undergraduate degree is acceptable.
 For all applicants, it's important to note that the program is designed to be relevant to your work-no matter what it may be.
-Papers and projects require you to apply new content to your current or desired work.

-11. How will I take the online classes?
-You will be able to take these classes using a computer that is linked to the web.
-As with most online experiences, a faster connection will enhance this interactive experience.
-Canisius College uses an instructional program called "ANGEL" for its online courses.
-The ANGEL Learning System is widely used and has established itself as a user-friendly interface between faculty and students.
-Participants in the program will use ANGEL and email to complete course assignments and to communicate with classmates and faculty.
+Canisius College uses an instructional program called "Desire to Learn" (D2L) for its online courses.
+Participants in the program will use D2L and email to complete course assignments and to communicate with classmates and faculty.
 To learn more about what it is like to take an online course, click here.

-13. Once registered for my courses, how do I get started?
-You will use the Canisius ANGEL Learning System, located on the Canisius College Web site, to get instructions for each of your courses of study.
-Once registered, simply use your username and password to log in to the ANGEL site.
+You will use the Canisius Desire to Learn Learning System, located on the Canisius College Web site, to get instructions for each of your courses of study.
+Once registered, simply use your username and password to log in to the D2L site.
 Once logged in, you will see a listing of your registered courses.
 You can get course information, including textbooks needed for the course.
-You should also use your username/password to check your Canisius email account for an email from your professor with course information, including the first assignment and textbook purchase information.
-If any additional resources are needed, e.g. DVD's, the college will mail them to you once you are registered.
+You should also use your username and password to check your Canisius email account for an email from your professor with course information, including the first assignment and textbook purchase information.
+If any additional resources are needed (e.g. DVDs), the college will mail them to you once you are registered.

-15. How do I apply?
-You can complete a Graduate Application for the School of Education and Human Services online for free.
+You can complete a graduate application for the School of Education and Human Services online for free.
 We recommend that you submit all application materials at least 30 days before your desired start date.